aluedtke7/shoppinglist/README.md

 > `SHOPPINGLIST_HOST` with the correct ip-address of your host machine like `http://192.168.0.52`.
 The address depends
 > on your network and you should look it up with tools like `ip a`, `ipconfig` or `ifconfig`.

+## Run a debug Web version with external host

+If you want to run the app as a Web app together with an external host, you have to use a commandline like this:

+    > flutter run -d chrome --dart-define=SHOPPINGLIST_HOST=https://YOUR-POCKETBASE-DOMAIN.com

 ## Create release builds

 To create a release build that uses the right PocketBase url, you have to set a command line option to supply the environment variable to flutter: